promworkbench/ExogenousData/readme.md

 This is a plugin for the ProM framework, which implements several tools around xPM, a framework for process mining with exogenous data [5].
-One of the main features for this plugin is an interative interface for several steps of the framework. i.e. viewing an xlog, performing decision mining with exogenous data and generating Explorative Exogenous Signal Anylsis (EESA) visualisations (and ranking a collection).
+One of the main features for this plugin is an interactive interface for several steps of the framework. i.e. viewing an xlog, performing decision mining with exogenous data and generating Explorative Exogenous Signal Anylsis (EESA) visualisations (and ranking a collection).
 While this plugin